minjilee-purdue/minjilee-purdue.github.io/internships/LGInnotek/overview.md

 ---

-Below, we describe the mathematical principles underlying this transition.

 ##### Sequential Processing Time
 Sequential processing calculates the total time by summing up the execution times of all tasks: